Glareone/CKAD-Kubernetes-for-developers/README.md

 # Kubernetes for developers, tech leads and solution architects
-this repository contains materials collected over the internet regarding Kubernetes and how to properly use it if you are developer, tech lead or solution architect
+This repository contains materials prepared by myself and collected over the internet regarding Kubernetes and how to properly use it in case you are a developer, a tech lead or a solution architect